carambole25/webLogScan/README.md

 ## Commande
 ```
+usage: wls.py [-h] [-ss] [-is] [-bs] path

+positional arguments:
+  path                Path to the file to scan

+options:
+  -h, --help          show this help message and exit
--ss simple scan : retrieve suspicious lines
+  -ss, --simple-scan  Perform a simple scan
--is ip scan : recover only the IPs responsible for suspicious requests
--bs ban scan : ban IPs that made suspicious requests
+  -is, --ip-scan      Perform an IP scan
+  -bs, --ban-scan     Perform a ban scan

 example : python3 wls.py -ss /var/log/apache2/log
 ```

 ## To do
-- Make the code more clean
+- Make the code more clean [x]
-- Save data in json format
+- Save data in json format []